Weighted network estimation by the use of topological graph metrics: Discussion

 We also tested the efficacy of the scheme in a real world EEG connectivity dataset of Alzheimers patients and control subjects.
 When performed in a within subject fashion, and splitting each subject's data into a train set to obtain estimates of the graph metrics, and a test set to apply the denoising algorithm, we successfully reduced the variability of the network regarding background EEG activity.
 More importantly, though, in a leave-subject-out procedure; using other subject's graph metrics as prior knowledge the algorithm was able to decrease the noise of the network, albeit not as much as in the within subject paradigm as expected.
-This has important implications in the EEG and related fields (e.g. BCI, fMRI) where subject independent paradigms are necessary to obtain practically usable and consistent performance \cite{Spyrou2015a}.
+This has important implications in the EEG and related fields (e.g. BCI, fMRI, DTI) where subject independent paradigms are necessary to obtain practically usable and consistent performance \cite{Spyrou2015a}.
+This is supported by the Macaque example where the transitivity metric of one Macaque was used to drive the denoising procedure for the connectivity matrix of another Macaque, see Figure \ref{fig:den2maca}.
 Furthermore, such an approach can be useful in any application that can obtain prior knowledge of the structure of the network under consideration.
 Our work extends prior work in the network denoising field \cite{Gao2013,Morris2004,Aghagolzadeh2015} by providing theoretical proofs and empirical evidence that it is viable for a variety of network types.
 We also provide the strong proof that the degree of a network, resulting in a convex cost function, is very important in network estimation.

+Weighted network completion has not been attempted in the literature and here we employed graph metrics as the driving force behind estimating the missing weights.
+For modest sizes of missing entries we showed that there is significant benefit of using the completion Algorithm \ref{alg:completion} up to 128 node networks and using three graph metrics.
+Similarly, for real networks, we show that the knowledge of graph metrics can aid in completing the network.
+More importantly, there is a benefit from the knowledge of global metrics as seen in Figure \ref{fig:compreal}.
+For the cases that the metrics are not completely known we show the efficacy of the completion algorithm in two cases where we use similar datasets to drive the completion procedure, see Figure \ref{fig:compunc}.

 When utilising graph metrics in the network decomposition scheme (Section \ref{sec:decomposition}) the first observation is that the error reduction is greater by using information from both networks that combine to produce the mixed network.
 As shown in Table II the resulting estimates from the alternating minimisation procedure of Algorithm \ref{alg:alternating} confirm the intuition behind that methodology.
 It has to be noted that this is expected since more information is used as compared to only denoising.
 Namely, that the constraints employed in the optimisation problems of (\ref{eq:deccon1}) and (\ref{eq:deccon2}) can result in the behaviour of optimisation problem (\ref{eq:explanation}).
 Also in Table II, we show the error reduction as a function of the number of nodes.
 The choice of global graph metrics, modularity and transitivity, further demonstrates the utility of the methodology in setting where local information would be difficult to obtain.